Non 'Consensus' Scientists:

 Robert E. Davis, Ph.D.
 Professor of Climatology, University of Virginia, USA

 Robert G. Williscroft, B.Sc.
-Marine & Atmospheric Physics, M.Sc., Ph.D.
+Oceanography and Meteorology, M.Sc.
+Ph.D.
 Engineering, USA

 Robert Giegengack, Ph.D.
 Professor of Earth and Environmental Science, University of Pennsylvania, USA